-For the next step, we needed to prove Robert’s losses.
+For the next step, we needed to prove the impact on Robert as a result of losing his fingers.
 Because of his injuries, he was unable to return to his previous employment.
 He was also very significantly handicapped in obtaining alternative work.
 Indeed since the accident, he had been unable to find any work at all.
 He had very limited use of the injured hand which made it impossible for him to carry on working in a manual occupation.
 Because of the accident, he now requires considerable help from others and this will deteriorate as he gets older.

 We got expert evidence from a hand specialist, who examined Robert.
 This helped us to negotiate a very significant settlement for him.
 Although this does not turn back the clock, it has enabled Robert to begin to rebuild his life.
 It also compensates him for his future loss of earnings.